Weather StoryAlmanac, microseasons, and the day's weather story.

 Climate

-Across the year, Federal Heights receives about 15 inches of precipitation spread over roughly 38 rainy days.
+Across the year, Federal Heights collects about 21 inches of precipitation over roughly 191 days with measurable rain or snow.

 ZIP codes in Federal Heights